OAuth2

 Some applications are unable to provide client authentication.
 A common example is single page web applications that act as the OAuth2 client and its corresponding webserver is the resource server.
 In this case, the SPA is unable to act as a confidential client since the basic secret would need to be embedded in every client.

-Public clients for this reason require PKCE to bind a specific browser session to its OAuth2 exchange.
+For this reason, public clients require PKCE to bind a specific browser session to its OAuth2 exchange.
 PKCE can not be disabled for public clients for this reason.

 To create an OAuth2 public client: